bids-standard/bids-specification/CONTRIBUTING.md

 We therefore require that all contributions **adhere to our [Code of Conduct](CODE_OF_CONDUCT.md)**.

 How do you know that you're a member of the BIDS community?
 You're here!
 You know that BIDS exists!
 You're officially a member of the community.
 It's THAT easy!
-Welcome! :joy::raised_hands:
+Welcome!

 ## Get in touch